Julienned Zucchini Vegan Mexican Bowl

-This Julienned Zucchini Vegan Mexican Bowl is perfect for a no-fuss meatless dish, and this is loaded with good flavors.
-Omit the black beans for a lower-carb version that’s just as flavorful.
+This Vegetarian Mexican Bowl (with Zucchini Noodles) is perfect for a no-fuss meatless dish, and this is loaded with good flavors.
+Omit black beans for a lower-carb version that’s just as flavorful.

-PIN Julienned Zucchini Vegan Mexican Bowl to try it later!
+PIN the Vegetarian Mexican Bowl to try it later!

 In Utah it’s expected to hit 104F this week, and it seems likely we’re going to set a record this summer for the most days above 100F.
 I hear some people lose their appetite when the weather is extra hot, but that never happens to me; in fact when summer produce is abundant I’m always thinking up new ways to use it.

-My latest experiment was this Julienned Zucchini Vegan Mexican Bowl, and the fact that the only cooking involved was 2-3 minutes to quickly saute the julienned zucchini made this a great hot-weather dish.
+My latest experiment was this Vegetarian Mexican Bowl, and the fact that the only cooking involved was 2-3 minutes to quickly saute the zucchini noodles made this a great hot-weather dish.
 If you like zucchini and you’re looking for a light summer meal where you don’t need to heat up the kitchen, I bet you might enjoy this as much as I did.

 What ingredients do you need?